bFraley/bFraley.github.io/_posts/2016-09-9-textadventure.md

 <h1>Text Adventures in Python</h1>

 <p>Over the last week at bootcamp, we have dived deep into OOP in Python.
-The mission, design and create a text-based adventure.
+The mission was to design and create a text-based adventure game.
 After considering many game concepts, my game theme was chosen and some basic planning began.</p>

 <p>The most important lesson I have learned about the object oriented approach to programming